 Activity 4.1.1: Preparation of design and development of feasible inclusive financing models and schemes to facilitate financing of EE and RE projects.
 This will involve consolidation, analysis and comprehensive evaluation of suggested enhanced financing schemes for RE and EE initiatives and design and development of feasible inclusive financing models and schemes to facilitate financing of EE and RE projects as applicable in Tuvalu.
 There are many financial mechanisms that were already applied and tested in the Pacific Region and they vary according to their effectiveness and efficiency in realizing RE and EE project investments.
-For FASNETT, since the requirements are small-to-mediumscale only, the proposed financial plan and strategy for RE project development and installation is to encourage internal fund mobilization by the government agencies involved through co-financing scheme.
+For FASNETT, since the requirements are small-to-medium-scale only, the proposed financial plan and strategy for RE project development and installation is to encourage internal fund mobilization by the government agencies involved through co-financing scheme.
 This has been justified by the fact that the relevant government programs will also need energy supply and therefore the GoT has to adopt a government procurement policy in favor of RE and EE projects.
-In the past, most RE and EE projects are financed through foreign grants.
-Within the context and fund availability of the FASNETT project, the funds can only provide grant support for limited demos to pave the way for more RE/EE project investment and create confidence among interested parties.
+In the past, most RE and EE project, the funds can only provide grant support for limited demos to pave the way for more RE/EE project investment and create confidence among interested parties.
 For RE projects, FASNETT through the ED/MPUI will recommend the most applicable and practical financing models based on experience in other PICs and SIDs countries and coordinate with Development Bank of Tuvalu for possible adoption and enhancement of incentive rebates window for EE appliances.
 The project will build upon existing financing models by the DBT and recommend enhancement possibilities and capacity building.